fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 	- Do you publish in journals, write whitepapers, open-source libraries?
 - Are you prepared for disaster recovery?
 - Would you be ashamed if your closed source codebase is published on the internet tomorrow?
-- Is AI being seen as money-maker or money-saver (or money spender)?
+- Is AI being seen as money-maker or money-saver (hopefully, not a money spender)?
+- What kind of laptops do data scientists get?
+Which computational resources are available?
 - <font color="#00b050">What is the plan to make or save more money by using cloud and data?</font>
+- <font color="#00b050">What kind of laptop do data scientists get?
+What kind of compute resources do they have access to?</font>
 ### About ML and MLOps
 - The JD mentions [[Spark|PySpark]] - how much is it really needed, how big is the datasets?
 Does work require tweaking the internals of Spark for best performance?
 - What is the process of getting the output of your work in the production and how long does it take?